- Why get an Graduate Degree in Computer Science and Engineering?

 - After Graduation?

-Why get a Graduate degree in computer science at Mississippi State University?
+Why get a Graduate degree in computer science or Cyber Security Operations at Mississippi State University?

 The Department of Computer Science and Engineering offers high quality graduate education in computer science.